Alex-nike/Luxembourg-P_R-Accessibility/docs/report.md

 There are three main data sources used in forming the multimodal network.
 These are the GTFS data, the P+R stop data and the commercial district data.
 All mapping data is saved in EPSG:4326/WGS 84 while analysis data is saved in EPSG:2169/LUREF.

-The GTFS data was harvested from the Lux Open Data Portal [5].
+The GTFS data was harvested from the Lux Open Data Portal [^5].
 The data was first cleaned and validated.
 Next, it was filtered.
 Only AVL buses and the LuxTram line were considered and the time frame was restricted to 7-9 AM on weekdays.
 We assume that the travel time is symmetrical with evening peak hours of 5 to 7 PM.
 Afterward, bus line level headways were considered.
 This means that each stop and bus line has its own headway time.
-This was calculated using the following formula: $$avg\_headway = time\_window/n\_departures$$
+This was calculated using the following formula:

+`avg_headway = time_window / n_departures`

 where time_window is the total amount of time the departures are filtered by.
 In this case 2 hours. n_departures are the total number of stop events within that period.
 This is the number of all departure times within the time window for a route.
 The waiting time is hence avg_headway/2 for each route, assuming the commuter must wait on average half the headway time.

 Next, the P+R stop data was prepared.
 First, the AVL stops were loaded in, taken from the prepared GTFS data.
 Then, they were used to create a bounding box.
 This bounding box was used to find all OSM elements within the AVL coverage area that had the park and ride tag and were polygons — parking lots.
 Next, a geodataframe was created using a 250m centroid buffer from each P+R facility and spatially joined to the AVL stops.
 This means that only the PT stops within 250 meters of the P+R lots were used for this analysis.

 Last, the commercial stops were prepared.
 Before using python, Overpass was used to find all commercial or retail land within the municipality of Luxembourg.
 This land was smoothed out and turned into a multipolygon using QGIS.
 This is the commercial land geopackage in the data folder.
-Additionally, quarter polygon data can be found for the municipality of Luxembourg in the open data portal [6].
+Additionally, quarter polygon data can be found for the municipality of Luxembourg in the open data portal [^6].

 To find the business districts, we calculate the coverage ratio for each quarter.
-The coverage ratio is expressed in this equation: $$cov\_ratio = comm\_area/quarter\_area$$
+The coverage ratio is expressed in this equation:

+`cov_ratio = comm_area\quarter_area`

 where the comm_area is the total commercial land area in a quarter and the quarter_area is the total area of the quarter.
 Next, we sort the result dataframe by the top five coverage ratios and select them.
 This was done since the top three are in the city center itself.
 To account for the two emerging districts, the top five were chosen.
 In our analysis, these correspond to the BD (Gare, Grund and Ville Haute) but also the two newer commercial centers of Kirchberg and Cloche D'or in Gasperich.
 To find the stops, we filter the comemrical land to the top five quarters.
 Similar to the P+R stop method, we take a 100m buffer of this land then spatially join it to the stops.
 Note, that this includes stops within commercial land.